entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 102. Flat trunk shield: absence (0), presence (1).
 > Newly added by Zhu.

+> - The coding of *Songmingolepis conspicilatus* is 0.
+> - The coding of *Chahuaqingolepis magniporus* is ?.
+> - The coding of taxon 2 from Songming is 0.

 > - We define the ratio of the height of trunk shield relative to the length of trunk shield ventral walll less than **0.2?** as the flat trunk shield.
 Considering the varablity of the posterior process of posterior median dorsal wall, We use the length of trunk shield ventral wall rather than the length of the trunk shield dorsal wall as the reference to define the relative height of trunk shield.

 > - The flat trunk shield is present in sinolepids, **to be checked one by one.**